 Quick Tip: Unlike moths, carpet beetle larvae don’t eat sporadically.
 They methodically chew their way through the material until they bore large holes.

 These critters don’t discriminate either!
 In addition to clothing, rugs, and furniture upholstery, they can eat paper products.
 Books, photographs, and painting are all at risk.
-The bugs will also eat real food if it’s easier to access.
+The tiny brown bugs will also eat real food if it’s easier to access.
 So, grains, dog food, potpourri, and more are on the table.

 If you find any damaged items, look for additional signs in the area.
 There’s a good chance that you’ll discover droppings or molted skin in the vicinity to validate your theory.